Report card: Bob Condotta grades the Seahawks’ Week 6 loss to the Steelers

 And both Lewis and Duane Brown got beaten for sacks during Seattle’s second-quarter offensive face plant.

 Lewis came out of the game with a shoulder injury in the third quarter and replaced by Jamarco Jones.
-Jones was called for a hold that nullified a 16-yard Collins run in the fourth quarter.
-Overall, Jones did a nice job in the run game.
+Jones was called for a hold that nullified a 16-yard Collins run in the fourth quarter though he had seemed to play well in the run game until that point.

 Grade: B